PhoXinuS/IDS-Analyzer/README.md

 ```
 After that, open your web browser and navigate to `http://127.0.0.1:8050` to access the dashboard.

-## To run the Jupyter notebooks for data analysis, execute:
-wip

 ### Examples

 ## Dashboard Screenshots